-Thieves are proficient with all simple weapons, plus the hand crossbow, rapier, shortbow, and shortsword.
+Thieves are proficient with all simple weapons, plus the chakram, hand crossbow, rapier, sap, shortbow, and shortsword.
 Thieves are proficient with light armor, but not with any type of shields.

 Limit Breaks (Su)

 At 1st level, the thief receives the Limit Breaks (Perfect Dodge and Vanish).

 Perfect Dodge (Su): This Limit Break makes the thief extremely agile.
 Any melee or ranged attack roll and any combat maneuver roll automatically misses unless a natural roll of 20 is rolled, and even then, the critical threat is unconfirmed unless another natural roll of 20 is rolled.
 This ability only dodges a number of attacks equal to the thief’s Dexterity modifier per round.
 This lasts for a duration of 1 round + 1 round per four thief levels after 1st.
 This limit break requires only a swift action.

 Shroud in Darkness (Su): This Limit Break makes the thief invisible for a duration of 1 round + 1 round per four thief levels after 1st.
 While invisible, the thief can make attacks as normal and remain invisible.
 The thief also receives a + 1d6 sneak attack bonus + an additional 1d6 per four thief levels after 1st while under this Limit Break.
 This limit break requires only a swift action.